Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/library-deposition.md

 1. Build and QC it, and get a clean dry-run.
 2. Choose a proposed **library name**.
-3. Email Ming Wang with your library, the proposed the proposed name, and a short description of what it covers and where the reference data came from.
+3. Email Ming Wang with your library, the proposed name, and a short description of what it covers and where the reference data came from.

 **Spreadsheet-mode depositions are preferred for official libraries.**